Scribble-Works/preptime-api/README.md

 - Create a table for responses with the model in the route `expressEndpoints/models/responseModel.js`

-- The project url and key can be found in the project setting of your supabase project
+- For a managed supabase project hosted on supabase, the project URL and anon key can be found in the project setting of your supabase project.

+- For a local instance of supabase,the project URL will be hosted on `localhost:8000` and the anon key can be found in the .env file.It is recommended to update your anon key when deploying your supabase instance.

 To self host supabase on your local computer to make app accessible without internet access ,refer to the self hosting guide by supabase [here](https://supabase.com/docs/guides/self-hosting)